smllygrl/resourcingAPI/README.md

 # Job Assignment API

 ## Summary
-This is Resourcing API using the Java Spring Boot framework.
+This is a Resourcing API using the Java Spring Boot framework.
 It allows users to create jobs, human resources, and assign said resources to jobs.

 ## Endpoints
 | Endpoint | Method | Description                   | Status Code | Complete |